Priority planning

 4 - Attentive Listening

 Most people concentrate on the autobiographical response while listening instead of the empathic response.
-They advised on behalf of their frame of reference rather than understanding the other person’s context.
+They advised on behalf of their frame of reference rather than understanding the person's perspective.
 The problem with this is, the other person didn’t have the vision to see their perception, and they start to believe that you don’t put real effort to understand them.

 Covey, in this book, also explains an example of a father and son.
 In that example, the father was trying to help out his son, but the communication goes the wrong way.
 The main reason for that is because the father was trying to give suggestions to his son on the basis of his experience.
 He completely ignores the situation of his son, which makes things difficult for the son to rely on the opinion of his father.